mxomasuku/blog_portfolio/content/blog/solutions-architecture-notes.md

 Solution Architecture is a **way of thinking** about business technological solutions from **business-related, informational, and technical viewpoints**.

-It’s not just about choosing the right tech.
-It’s about **framing problems**, aligning systems with business goals, and making sure that software supports—not suffocates—the business.
+It's not just about choosing the right tech.
+It's about **framing problems**, aligning systems with business goals, and making sure that software supports—not suffocates—the business.

 ---